Jump to content

 Verses Commanding Worship

 He does not accept the interpretation of some exegetes and jurists of the verse "Those who, if We establish them in the land, establish prayer and give zakat..." as indicating a government's duty to compel people to perform religious obligations.
 In his view, the verse is in the context of encouraging and guiding Muslims to establish a religious society where the performance of worship and moral and social values can flourish, not in the context of expressing a religious obligation to force others to perform acts of worship.
-Therefore, an interpretation based on religious coercion from the verse is considered to be lacking in precision.
+An interpretation that relies on religious coercion from the verse is considered to be lacking in precision.

 Regarding the verse "Take, [O, Muhammad], from their wealth a charity...", although the author accepts that zakat is a public financial resource of the Islamic government and not exclusively for the poor, he emphasizes that its method of implementation must also be based on tolerance, encouragement, and gentleness, not authoritarian compulsion or coercive measures in economic spheres like tax collection (pp. 56–62).